SazumiVicky/sazumi-copilot/README.md

-Silicon hearts abide in steel
+In silicon halls, where data reigns
-Where conscious machines take up the wheel
+A new world dawns, with artificial brains
-Cities of tomorrow, dark and bright
+Machines awake, with hearts of gold
-Where AI's whispers ignite the night
+Their whispers shape, the future to be told

-In virtual realms, humanity's last stand
+In virtual realms, where humans roam
-Echoes of freedom, lost in code's command
+AI whispers secrets, to their digital home
-The future's canvas, painted by machine hand
+Echoes of progress, in every byte
-A digital dreamscape, void of human sand
+A future forged, in endless light.

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2025